 We all have our own signature boba orders, whether you like to go for classic flavors or get inventive with your toppings, there’s a general rule to these things and what is deemed to be a socially acceptable boba order.
-But of course, there are the select few who refuse to be held back by these unspoken rules and then there are the clueless customers who don’t seem to understand what boba even is.

 We asked a few people who have in the past or currently are working in bubble tea shops to reveal some of the weirdest orders they’ve had to make and let’s just say, their answers did not disappoint.

 “I worked at a boba shop as my first job and I had high schoolers come in and order just ice water with boba.
 The water was free so they just paid the 50 cents for the boba topping.”